 If You’re Exploring Drains, They Can Flood

-Entering and exploring drains is another form of urban exploration.
+Entering and exploring storm drains is another form of urban exploration.

 Drains are the most dangerous places you can explore.